Your Best Birth MATTERS

 But, hold up a minute.

 Penny Simkin, old-school doula extraordinaire, did a research project involving women recalling their birth experience immediately following delivery and then again 15-20 years later.
-Turns out what they remembered most was how they were made to feel- the nurse who stayed after her shift to see her baby born, her husband looking in her eyes as they rode the waves together, the kind words of encouragement whispered in her ear.
+Turns out what they remembered most was how they were made to feel- the nurse who stayed after her shift to see her baby born, her partner looking in her eyes as they rode the waves together, the kind words of encouragement whispered in her ear.
 They also remembered the not-so-nice things- the irritated voice of the anesthesiologist, the line of women talking amongst themselves as she worked so hard to push her baby out or the nurse who shouted at her to push longer.

 These things MATTER!